jon-brandy/hackthebox/Categories/Machines/TraceBack/README.md

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/c7ab4b96-ae8f-45df-8825-c177f4ff3123)

-18. BUT thing to note, the binary is still accessible outisde the **sysadmin** home directory.
+18. BUT thing to note, upon checking the sudo permission seems **luvit** is executable by any user.

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/30fcc402-ea95-46e5-83d8-9b12e350fb76)

-19. Hence, there is a chance the other files are done the same.
-Now we're targeting the **.ssh** key.
-20. Remembering we can specify a username, hence introducing 2 methods can be done to gain access to sysadmin's home directory.
+19. Remembering we can specify a username, hence introducing 2 steps can be done to gain access to sysadmin's home directory.
-21. The first method is using the **luvit** binary, the second method is by generating the ssh-keys.
+20. The first step is using the **luvit** binary, the second method is by generating the ssh-keys to get stable shell as **sysadmin**.

 ===

-### 1st Method
+### 1st Step

 - Sending shell spawn LOCs to lua.